Ahaeflig/NHL-Inspector/ProcessBook/README.md

 </div>
 <br >

-Of course a lot of the functionality is still missing at this point but the viz is already nicer to look at.
+Of course a lot of the functionality was still missing at this point but the viz was already nicer to look at.

-The next step was to actually implement the content of the right panel and see how it interacted with the whole visualization.
-Here is how the two panels were displayed at this point:
+The next step was to implement the content of the right panel and see how it interacted with the whole visualization.
+Here is how the two panels were working at this point:

 <br >
 <div align = 'center'>